azz/haloapi.js/README.md

     $ npm run build

 Documentation is currently being built with [docco](https://jashkenas.github.io/docco/).
 All files in the `examples/docs/` directory are converted to html files with docco and hosted at, e.g. `https://derflatulator.github.io/haloapi.js/docco/<filename>.html`.
-This is using GitHub page's feature (see branch `gh-pages`).
+This is using GitHub pages feature (see branch `gh-pages`).
 The `npm run document` command will build these docs, but also some experimental TypeScript docs.
 If you are interested in sending a pull request with new docs, you may either send just the JS file and I can generate the docs, *or* follow these instructions carefully:

 First time only: